When it comes to coffee grinding, it is our duty to inform you that size definitely matters.

 During the grinding process, carbon dioxide is also released, which forces out more flavour to fill your cup of Joe with lipids (oils).
 These oils are what generates the iconic flavour that you’re looking for when manually going about your brew.
 Again, it is vital to brew straight after grinding to maximize taste and aroma.

 What are the different types of coffee grinds?
 How finely should I grind them?

 Extra coarse: If you are the type who likes your coffee served chilled, this is the perfect grind for a cold brew.
 The extra coarse texture improves the filtration process and leaves you with a less bitter finish.

-Medium-fine: These are perfect for the coffee siphon that uses two chambers, vapour pressurisation and gravity to produce a smooth, full-bodied result.
+Medium-fine: These are perfect for the coffee siphon that uses two chambers, vapor pressurization and gravity to produce a smooth, full-bodied result.
 It will also give you a delicious aroma that will leave your mouth watering.

-Fine: For the perfect espresso, the grind with a similar – if not finer granule size as caster sugar is essential because the process involves pressurised water being forced through these tiny particles.
-Because the contact time is minimal, the finer grinds deliver better results and draw more flavour.
+Fine: For the perfect espresso, the grind with a similar – if not finer granule size as caster sugar is essential because the process involves pressurized water being forced through these tiny particles.
+Because the contact time is minimal, the finer grinds deliver better results and draw more flavor.

 Superfine: This is the one you are going to need for the perfect Turkish coffee, which requires a grind similar to that of powdered sugar.